New York Office:

 Open Adoption

-An open adoption involves sharing identifying information between the birthparents and the adoptive family.
-In an open adoption plan, the birthparents will be able to visit with the adoptive family on a regularly scheduled basis.
+In an open adoption plan, the birthparents will be able to visit with the adoptive family on a scheduled basis after the adoption takes place.

 When choosing an open adoption plan, you can expect to….

-◦ meet families in person to help you choose an adoptive family for your baby.
+◦ choose an adoptive family for your baby.

 ◦ build a relationship with the adoptive family throughout your pregnancy.

-◦ remain in contact with your child and the adoptive family after the adoption is finalized.
+◦ remain in contact with your child and the adoptive family after the adoption is finalized, including contact by phone/text/email as well as in person visits, to the extent that is comfortable for you.

-◦ visit with your child in person through his/her childhood.
+◦ visit with your child in person through his/her childhood, so long as you and your child are comfortable with the visits.

-Open adoption offers you the ability to get to visit with your child in person, which can be a wonderful experience - but it can also be difficult at times.
-Birthparents must support the adoptive parents whom they have chosen - and not think of open adoption as a way of co-parenting.
+Open adoption offers you the ability to get to visit with your child in person, and form a close relationship with the adoptive family, which can be a wonderful experience if it is something you are open to.
 There is work that must be done to draw clear boundaries to develop healthy relationships in an open adoption - but in the end, this work can be very rewarding to the birthparents, adoptive family, and most importantly, the child.
+All of our adoptive families are comfortable with having an open adoption and are seeking to form a close and on-going relationship with the birth family of their child.

 Semi-Open